-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact 11. agricultural resources are significant environment the California Agricultural Land Evaluation and by the California Dept. of Conservation as an open on agriculture and farmland.
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact II. agricultural resources are significant environment the California Agricultural Land Evaluation and by the California Dept. of Conservation as an open on agriculture and farmland.
 In determining including timberland, are significant environment information compiled by the California Deparegarding the state's inventory of forest land Assessment Project and the Forest Legacy measurement methodology provided in Forest Resources Board.
-Would the project: ental effects Site Assess otional mode whether in ental effects artment of F and, includi Assessmen s, lead agen ment Mode of to use in a mpacts to f , lead agen Forestry and ng the For t project; a cies may r I (1997) prossessing ir forest reso cies may r d Fire Pro rest and nd forest refer to epared impacts ources, refer to tection Range carbon a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes
+Would the project: ental effects Site Assess otional mode whether in ental effects rtment of F and, includi Assessmen s, lead agent ment Mode of to use in a mpacts to f nead agent forestry and ng the Fo t project; a ncies may r I (1997) pro- issessing in forest reso icies may r d Fire Pro- rest and nd forest refer to epared mpacts ources, refer to tection Range carbon a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes

-Cedar ( APN: 0 Study PROJ-2020-00166 Slover Gas & Retail 0257-211-01, 0257-211-02, 0257-211-03, 0257-221-01 Inber 2021 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
-SU IBSTANTIATION: (Check \square if project is located in the Important Farmlar nds Overi ay): Moni ntywide Plan; California Department of Conservation Farmland I itoring Program; San Bernardino County Agricultural Resource mitted Project Materials a) Convert Drime Formland Unique Formland or Formland of Statewide Importance -, Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance shown on the maps prepared pursuant to the Farmland Mapping and Monitoring California Resources Agency, to non-agricultural use?
+Cedar (APN: 0 Study PROJ-2020-00166 Slover Gas & Retail 0257-211-01, 0257-211-02, 0257-211-03, 0257-221-01 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+UBSTANTIATION: (Check \square if project is located in Moni ntywide Plan; California Department of Cons litoring Program; San Bernardino County A mitted Project Materials a) Convert Prime Farmland, Unique Farmland, or Farmlan shown on the maps prepared pursuant to the Farmlan California Resources Agency, to non-agricultural use? d Mapping The California Department of Conservation's Farmland Mapping and Monitoring Program identifies the Project Site as "Urban and Built-Up Land" in its California Important Farmland Finder.
+5 "Urban and Built-Up Land" is occupied by structures with a building density of at least 1 unit to 1.5 acres, or approximately 6 structures to a 10-acre parcel.
+Common examples include residential, industrial, commercial, institutional facilities, cemeteries, airports, golf courses, sanitary landfills, sewage treatment, and water control structures.
+No prime farmland, unique farmland, or farmland of statewide importance occurs at the Project Site or within the immediate vicinity.
+6 The Proposed Project would not convert farmland to a non-agricultural use.
+No impacts are identified or are anticipated, and no mitigation measures are required.
+No Impact 6) Conflict with existing zoning for agricultural use, or a M Villiamson Act contract +2

-b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+D)

-The Project Site is not under or adjacent to any lands under a Williamson Act Contract.
-The parcel has a current zoning of General Commercial (BL/CG-SCp).
+The Project Site is not under or adjacent to any lands under a Williamson Act Contract.78 The parcel has a current zoning of General Commercial (BL/CG-SCp).
 With the approval of the CUP, the Proposed Project would be consistent with the Countywide Plan.
 There are no properties in the vicinity zoned for agricultural uses and there are no Williamson Contracts.
 Therefore, no impacts are identified or anticipated, and no mitigation measures are required.